ontodev/robot/docs/query.md

     robot query --input nucleus.ttl --tdb true \
      --query cell_part.sparql results/cell_part.csv

 Please note that this will only work with ontologies in RDF/XML or Turtle syntax, and not with Manchester Syntax.
 Attempting to load an ontology in a different syntax will result in a [Syntax Error](errors#syntax-error).
 ROBOT will create a directory to store the ontology as a dataset, which defaults to `.tdb`.
 You can change the location of the TDB directory by using `--tdb-directory <directory>`.
+If a `--tdb-directory` is specified, you do not need to include `--tdb true`.
+If you've already created a TDB directory, you can query from the TDB dataset without needing to specify an `--input` - just include the `--tdb-directory`.

 Once the query operation is complete, ROBOT will remove the TDB directory.
 If you are performing many query commands on one ontology, you can include `--keep-tdb-mappings true` to prevent ROBOT from removing the TDB directory.
 This will greatly reduce the execution time of subsequent queries.